 - 11 stackable counters.
 10 in one color and 1 in a different color.
-We used black and white poker chips, (affiliate link) which are extremely handy if you play a lot of DIY games at home (don’t worry, my kids are not gambling).
-You can also use checkers, or even flat blocks.
+We used black and white poker chips, (affiliate link) which are extremely handy if you play a lot of DIY games at home.
+You can also use checkers, coins, or even flat blocks.

 - 2 enthusiastic players